CenterForOpenScience/rpp/README.md

-# Reproducibility project
+# Reproducibility Project: Psychology
-Repository for working on the Reproducibility project.
-Here we develop the analyses for Tilburg.
-The Github repository also operates as the issue tracker for the Tilburg people on the analysis committee.
+Repository for working on the Reproducibility Project: Psychology.
+These files represent the analyses conducted in Tilburg and reported in the Science publication.
+The Github repository also operates as the issue tracker for the analysis committee.

-The data are contained in this repository and were retrieved from the [Masterdata](https://docs.google.com/spreadsheets/d/10IXGYUvt9vb64FyXP2Wlf03X5lPo_AvhQOsNs6w84dk/edit#gid=0) sheet on March 23, 2015.
-Differences might arise due to changes made subsequently to the Masterdata.
+The data are contained in this repository and were retrieved from rpp_data.csv.
+Differences might arise due to changes made subsequently to the data.

 ## Running the analyses for the RP:P project
 There are two ways of getting the files required to reproduce all analyses in the RPP manuscript: